 There are other kinds of institutions, besides the obvious penitentiaries, hospitals and care-homes, which can act as prisons.
 They can turn you into an institutional case if you stay there long enough.
 It can feel comfortable, familiar and predictable, although freedom is very limited and life is small.

 One such prison is addiction to alcohol or drugs.
 The addiction box provides a limited life with little freedom.
 Few who have been there will argue with that.
-Those still in the box, however, usually deny how limited their lives are.
+Those still in the box, however, usually deny how limited their lives are, many people use tobacco products from

 Being in an addictive cell too long leads to becoming an institutional case, just like being behind bars does.
 Some seek parole from this box, but then find life too uncomfortable.
 It’s very easy to get back in, and most do return to using a few times.